khalil-sam/un-vote/README.md

 3. "/r-votes/:id" : returns the the votes of a specific resolution
 4. "/resolutions" : returns all resolutions (By default, we limit the number of results to 20 for now).

-For this route, the request body can have these additional parameters:
+For this route, the request query string can have these additional parameters:

 dateOrder: "incr" to sort resolutions in date-increasing order; anything else to sort in date-decreasing order.
 Defaults to "incr"

 category: specifies a single category from which to allow the results (out of the results returned from the page size/number).
-If not specified, all categories allowed.
+If omitted, all categories allowed.

 year (number): Return results from one specific year.
 If omitted, allow all years.

 pagesize: specifies the number of resolutions to return, default 20

-pagenum: describes which set of results to return (for example, pagesize 10 and pagenum 3 would return pages 20-29 before the category filter is applied), default 1
+pagenum: describes which set of results to return (for example, pagesize 10 and pagenum 3 would return pages 20-29), default 1.
+Undefined behavior if too high.

 5. "/resolutions/resid/:id" : returns the details of a resolution
-6. "/votes/country/:id" : returns the votes of each country
+6. "/votes/country/:id" : returns the votes of each country (by default, limit to 20 votes)

+For this route, the request query string can have these additional parameters:

+dateOrder: "incr" to sort votes in date-increasing order; anything else to sort in date-decreasing order.
+Defaults to "incr"

+category [DOESNT WORK YET]: specifies a single category from which to allow the results (out of the results returned from the page size/number).
+If omitted, all categories allowed.

+year (number): Return results from one specific year.
+If omitted, allow all years.

+pagesize: specifies the number of votes to return, default 20.

+pagenum: describes which set of results to return (for example, pagesize 10 and pagenum 3 would return pages 20-29), default 1.
+Undefined behavior if too high.

 7. "/votes/country" : this just shows the list of the countries searchable for  "/votes/country/:id"

 ## Three main HTML pages: